 Teens are at far greater risk of death in an alcohol-related crash than the overall population.
-This is despite the fact that they cannot legally purchase or publicly possess alcohol in any state.
+This is despite the fact they cannot legally purchase or publicly possess alcohol in any state.
 When alcohol is added to the inexperience of teen drivers, the results can be deadly.
-In 2021, 27 percent of teenagers involved in fatal crashes had been drinking.
-Laws for operating under the influence of alcohol also apply to drugs.
-Almost any drug can affect your driving skills.
-Illegal drugs, prescription medicines, and over-the-counter medicines can all make it dangerous to drive.
+In 2021, 27% of teenagers involved in fatal crashes had been drinking.
+Marijuana is the drug that's most commonly found in the blood of drivers who have been in a car crash.
 It is important to enforce a zero-tolerance policy at home.
 If your teen uses any alcohol or drugs, they cannot drive, nor should they ride with anyone who has been drinking or using drugs - in any amount.
-For more info, go to: https://www.nhtsa.gov/teen-driving/parents-talk-your-teen-driver-about-safe-driving
+For more info, go to: https://tinyurl.com/3t6aktbm